Surpris/directory-structure-py/for_portable/readme.txt

     "contentSize": "the total size of files included (Byte)", "extension": ["unique file extension (ex. test.dat -> .dat)"], "mimetype": ["unique MIME type"],
-    "numberOfContents": "the number of contents",
+    "numberOfContents": "the number of child contents",
-    "numberOfFileContents": "the number of files",
+    "numberOfFiles": "the number of child files",
-    "numberOfFileContentsPerExtension": {"key = extension": "value = the number of files with the extension"}, "dateCreated": "creation datetime (%Y-%m-%dT%H:%M:%S)",
+    "numberOfFilesPerExtension": {"key = extension": "value = the number of files with the extension"}, "contentSizeOfAllFiles": "The total size of files within the directory and all its descendant directories in bytes", "numberOfAllContents": "The total number of child items (files and subdirectories) within the directory and all its descendant directories", "numberOfAllFiles": "The total number of files within the directory and all its descendant directories", "numberOfAllFilesPerExtension": {"key = extension": "value = the number of the descendant files with the extension"}, "extensionsOfAllFiles": ["unique file extension (ex. test.dat -> .dat) extracted from the descendant files"], "dateCreated": "creation datetime (%Y-%m-%dT%H:%M:%S)",
-    "dateModified": "modification datetime (%Y-%m-%dT%H:%M:%S)",
+    "dateModified": "modification datetime (%Y-%m-%dT%H:%M:%S)", }
-    ...
-}
 ```